 Expertise: Neotropical systematic and economic botany; Rubiaceae; forest inventories

 A principal responsibility for me at the Garden is to provide executive leadership for the Center for Conservation Strategy.
 A newly created unit within the Science Division, the Center will integrate talents and energies from across the institution.
-The Center’s focus will be on Priority Investment Conservation Spots (PICS), defined as those places in the world with conservation challenges for which the Garden is uniquely positioned to make a major impact on conservation outcomes by strategically investing its institutional assets.
+The Center’s focus will be on Areas of Botanical Concern (ABC), defined as those places in the world with conservation challenges for which the Garden is uniquely positioned to make a major impact on conservation outcomes by strategically investing its institutional assets.
 Success of conservation outcomes will be measured by the extent to which they protect the plants and fungi of the world, ever more challenging and urgent in the face of climate change.

 As Director of The New York Botanical Garden Press, I oversee the operation of one of the largest publishing programs of any independent botanical garden in the world.
 The NYBG Press provides a means for communication of research carried out by scientists at the Garden and elsewhere.
 Established in 1896, the Press focuses on advancement in knowledge about the classification, utilization, and conservation of fungi and plants, publishing The Best New Books in Botany™.

 As Director of Science Outreach my overall goal is improving environmental literacy among the public.
 This is accomplished through catalyzing citizen science initiatives, lectures, tours, workshops, and through social media.
 Opportunities abound at the Garden for the public’s engagement with science; for example, there are some 20 citizen science initiatives currently at the Garden, covering half a dozen topics.